 Sticking with dollar-cost, we can compare MNSSHP ticket prices to the cost of a 1-day ticket to Magic Kingdom.
 Like the Mickey’s Not So Scary Halloween Party, these start at $109 and increase from there.

 Not so coincidentally, day ticket prices are actually very similar to MNSSHP ticket prices on a date by date basis for the remaining event nights.
 Some are exactly the same; Friday nights in October being $20 more expensive.

+Let’s turn back to tourists and the value proposition of MNSSHP vs. regular tickets.
 We’ve been urging Walt Disney World vacation planners to do Magic Kingdom on party days, which amounts to as many as 10 hours in the park (plus another 30-60 minutes if you count Early Entry).
-Mickey’s Not So Scary Halloween begins at 7 pm and runs until 12 am, but party-goers can actually enter the park beginning at 4 pm, for a grand total of up to 8 hours.
+Mickey’s Not So Scary Halloween begins at 7 pm and runs until 12 am, but as noted above, party-goers can actually enter the park beginning at 4 pm, for a grand total of up to 8 hours.

 From a qualitative perspective, the argument could be made that those 8 hours during the party are superior to the 10 hours during the day.
 If that math is tough to square, it means you haven’t visited Florida during the months of August through October.
 Point being, evening hours are more enjoyable than the daytime.

 This is actually as good of a point as any to address crowds.
 Perceptions of crowds varies widely based on places and priorities.
 Once the entertainment starts, Main Street and the area in front of Cinderella Castle can feel downright unsafely congested at times.
 The front of Magic Kingdom are an 11/10 in terms of crowds, so if you spend a disproportionate amount of the event up there (as we do), you might think MNSSHP is insanely crowded–worse than a normal day.